google-dap/asset_coverage_dashboard/README.md

 ## Deleting the Solution

 If you no longer want the solution, you can run a `terraform destroy` from the `/terraform/` directory and that will delete and remove most of the solution, with the exception of disabling any Service APIs that were enabled as well as the Cloud Storage bucket that was manually created. **Please Note: _This will also delete the campaign and asset data in BigQuery as well as the BigQuery datasets themselves._**

+## Troubleshooting

+While working on the section of creating the Cloud Storage Bucket for state, or enabling versioning on the Bucket, some users might face an issue indicating that the project do not have the Service Usage API enabled.
+If that's your case, be sure to have that API enabled, by following the instructions on [this page](https://cloud.google.com/service-usage/docs/set-up-development-environment).

 ## Disclaimer
 ** This is not an officially supported Google product.**